hacnx/FilmDosimetry/README.md

 - If not, analyse your new calibration films through the *CalibrationScript*.
 If you name your calibration film scans folder as *your_filmtype* and your calibration doses txt file as *your_filmtype_dose* inside /calibration (like the current EBT3 and EBT4 film types), you will just have to enter your film type inside the "filmtype" variable in the first cell of the script to have your fit parameters calculated.
 The extracted intensities will be stored in a txt file named "filmtype_int_channel" inside /calibration.

-You can then use the *DoseMeasurementScript* with your new calibration by assigning your new film type inside de *filmtype* variable at the beginning.
+You can then use the *DoseMeasurementScript* with your new calibration by assigning your new film type inside de "filmtype" variable at the beginning.

 ## Dose Measurement